tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_058.png" />

-"Show Output" button is not supported for any Oracle RDBMS version lower than 12c, you will receive the below message
+"Show Output" button is not supported for any Oracle RDBMS version lower than 12c.
+You will receive the below message

 <img title="" src="images/Selection_060.png" />

-And lastly the “Change Parallel” button this allows you to tune the process the default parallelism is 5.
+And lastly, the “Change Parallel” button.
+This allows you to tune the process.
+The default parallelism is 5.

 <img title="" src="images/Selection_059.png" />

 Just change the figure in the table and click the “Apply” button.

-{{site.data.alerts.important}} Ensure that you have enough memory and cpu power before increasing these values, also ensure you do not impact the source database. {{site.data.alerts.end}}
+{{site.data.alerts.important}} Ensure that you have enough memory and cpu power before increasing these values.
+Also ensure you do not impact the source database. {{site.data.alerts.end}}

-Next we click on the monitor tab you will see a bank screen as below:
+Next, we click on the monitor tab.
+You will see a bank screen as below:

 <img title="" src="images/Selection_044.png" />